 - Diffusion capacity, which measures the transfer of gas from air in the lung to the red blood cells, can further help determine the severity of lung disease.

-With the MiniBox+ Complete Pulmonary Function Testing you can expand your practice with complete pulmonary function testing capabilities:
+With the MiniBox+ Complete Pulmonary Function Testing Device, you can expand your practice with complete pulmonary function testing capabilities:

 - Improve patient care